How do I update an existing living trust and transfer real estate into it in North Carolina?

 To fund your trust with real estate, you transfer legal title from yourself to your trustee.
 Follow these steps:

-• Sign the deed in front of a notary public.
-North Carolina law requires deed acknowledgments: see G.S.
+- Sign the deed in front of a notary public.
+North Carolina law requires registration to protect against creditors and purchasers for value; see G.S.
 47-18.

 4. Update Your Trust’s Asset Schedule